zhmcclient/zhmc-log-forwarder/README.rst

 Quickstart
 ==========

+1. Make sure you installed the zhmc_log_forwarder package (see the previous section).

-1. Create a zhmc_log_forwarder config file, that specifies the targeted HMC, desired destination for the logs, and other data.
+2. Create a config file for the ``zhmc_log_forwarder`` command.
+The config file specifies the targeted HMC, the desired destination for the logs, and other data.

     An example config file with explanations of the parameters is shown when
     invoking: